lorikayman/RebisTheory/src/lib/rebis_theory.md

   ...

   The real nature of matter was unknown to the alchemist: he knew it only in hints.
 In seeking to explore it he projected the unconscious into the darkness of matter in order to illuminate it.
-In order to explain the mystery of matter he projected yet another mystery— his own unknown psychic background—into what was to be explained: Obscurum per obscurius, ignotum per ignotius!
+In order to explain the mystery of matter he projected yet another mystery — his own unknown psychic background — into what was to be explained: Obscurum per obscurius, ignotum per ignotius!
 This procedure was not, of course, intentional; it was an involuntary occurrence.

 </BookCitation>

-This introduces a notion of Spiral Order's alchemy _being a studied and semi-predictable phenomenon_, a complete inverse of its real-world counterpart.
-With this taken in consideration, as well as familiarity of Spiral Order with the process of transmutaion weather or not it uses Orbs of Alchemy, we can make a guess that Spiral Order is familiar to alchemy on the same level, as energy, both being _not particularly new concepts_ to their civilization.
+This introduces a notion of Spiral Order's alchemy _being a studied and semi-predictable phenomenon_, an inversion of its real-world counterpart, now used _to consistently procude utilities_, primarily weapons.

+With this taken in consideration, as well as familiarity of Spiral Order with the process of transmutaion weather or not it uses Orbs of Alchemy, we can make a guess that Spiral Order is familiar to alchemy on the same level, as energy, both being __not novel concepts to their civilization__.

-While we do hint at the conflicting existence of Alchemy Stations across Clockworks, we will not yet discuss them now, only acknowledging their existence on Cradle.
+While we did hint at a conflicting existence of Alchemy Stations across Clockworks, ending in the [Sanctuary Alchemy Machine](https://wiki.spiralknights.com/Sanctuary_Alchemy_Machine) with its compound design, we will not yet discuss those elemnts now, only acknowledging their existence on Cradle.

 #### Energy of the Core

-Meanwhile, as its is implied that the Core itself is the energy source, a suggestion could be made, that it is the space within the Core, either Whitespace itself or some other location hidden within the Core is the real source of energy, from which energy is supplied and then distributed across Clockworks through the boundary of the Core.
+Meanwhile, as its is implied that the Core itself is the energy source, a suggestion could be made, that it is the space within the Core, either [Whitespace](#environment-of-the-core-whitespace) itself or unknown location hidden within the Core is the precise source, from which energy is supplied and then distributed across Clockworks through the boundary of the Core.
+This approach leverages the potential of _Clockworks as a planet-scale megastructure_ with its multifaceted complexity as a machine requiring maintanance and fuel.

-The fact that the knights contribute energy to an elevator in its required amount, while Spiral Order is not native to Cradle, makes energy seem as more of a universal property.
-By tht we mean, that Spiral Order and gremlin technology, such as [mecha knights](https://wiki.spiralknights.com/Mecha_Knight#Mecha_Knight_Kit) and in lesser manner elevators, as creations of different civilization, would initially seem not to be able to operate on the same if not more advanced resource belonging to Spiral Order, as well as allow for knights to power dormant constructs around Clockworks, but, they do, _suggesting energy being universally distibuted and recognized_.
-While this most certainly can be explained by out-of-universe game design principles, we operate in terms of this universe existing through those mechanics, not defying them, but exploring them and accepting them as laws.
+The fact that the knights contribute energy to elevators in its required amount, while Spiral Order is not native to Cradle, makes energy seem as more of a universal resource.

+By that we suggest, that Spiral Order and gremlin technology, such as [mecha knights](https://wiki.spiralknights.com/Mecha_Knight#Mecha_Knight_Kit) and in lesser manner elevators -- as creations of a different civilization, -- would initially seem not to be able to cooperate on the same if not more advanced resource, they do.

+This approach evidently disregards the out-of-iniverrse purpose to provide gameplay elements to Clockworks, we operate in terms of this universe existing through those mechanics.

-This creates a precedent, that energy is neither strictly gremlin nor Spiral Order invention, but a universal property, into which both civilization can tap into though their respective technology.
-And if it is a universal property, Whitespace could also be of similar nature, if not its more unknown form, given that it exists within the Core, protected or contained, in a similar manner to [Energy Wells](https://wiki.spiralknights.com/Energy_Well).
+Such interoperability of energy creates a precedent where it is neither strictly gremlin nor Spiral Order technology, __but a universal property, into which both civilization can tap into though their respective interfaces__.

-Despite earlier separation on Crystal and Mist Energy, and later emergence of unified measure of Energy in-game, at current level of detail it is unimportant to overall cosmology.
+And if energy in its depiction is a universal property, Whitespace, as the candidate for source of energy from the Core, becomes either an interface to operate with nature of energy, or is its source.
+In both instances, contents of the Core provide means for energy to be delivered from the Core.

+As access to the Core is a significant element of lategame narrative, as Core's access is secured _even without involvement of the Sleeper and Echo Stones_, in a similar manner to [Energy Wells](https://wiki.spiralknights.com/Energy_Well), we have a large area of symbolic meaning and motifs to explore regarding containment of energy both for Spiral Order and Clockworks.

+Those properties exist in the context of energy being a scarce resource _now presented in excess amount_ through introduction of Cradle -- a narrative on its own, -- which allows us to observe this aspect of handling, manipulation and accumulation of energy without significant resource-driven limitations.

 #### Dragons